HOW DOES SURROGACY WORK?

 Do I need to have insurance that will cover surrogacy?

 Part of the compensation package for surrogates is 100% medical coverage for surrogacy.
 Some insurance companies provide coverage for surrogacy, and some don’t.
 Nevertheless, it is the responsibility of the intended parents to cover all of the surrogate’s medical costs.
 If you do not have medical insurance or don’t have surrogacy-friendly insurance, a policy will be obtained for you and paid for by the parents.

 Why should I choose the Surrogacy Center of Philadelphia?

-The Surrogacy Center of Philadelphia is a professional, friendly, and experienced center for women who wish to be gestational surrogates.
-If a woman meets our qualifications, we offer highly competitive compensation packages that include base compensation plus many other benefits: 100% medical insurance coverage, maternity clothing allowances, lost wages, childcare and housekeeping, and much more.
+The Surrogacy Center of Philadelphia is a professional, friendly, and experienced center for those who wish to be gestational surrogates.
+If you meet our qualifications, we offer highly competitive compensation packages that include base compensation plus many other benefits: 100% medical insurance coverage, maternity clothing allowances, lost wages, childcare and housekeeping, and much more.
 We also provide every surrogate with financial advising, nutritional, and psychological support, and assign a personal case manager who is with the surrogate from the beginning to the end of her journey.

 I have had a tubal ligation (had my tubes tied).
 Can I still be a gestational carrier?

 Yes, you can still be a surrogate even though you’ve had your tubes tied.
 Tubal ligation prevents eggs from traveling to the uterus to prevent future pregnancy.
 However, it doesn’t stop a woman from carrying a baby.
 During the surrogacy process, the intended parent’s embryo is transferred into the gestational carrier’s uterus.
 The ovaries and fallopian tubes of the gestational carrier or surrogate are not needed.